Skip to content

 The boards are thick and smooth wood, with perfectly drilled holes for the coloured chips (plastic but nice), and then the covering chips, back to wood that are even contoured to al-low easy stacking.
 On the table Toppa looks great.

 “It takes playing a few times before the different strategies begin to reveal themselves,” he said.
-“Toppa starts out a bit random with players taking turns revealing spaces without much information but very quickly becomes a contest of memory and strategy depending on which colors are revealed first.”
+“Toppa starts out a bit random with players taking turns revealing spaces without much information but very quickly becomes a contest of memory and strategy depending on which colorus are revealed first.”

 Still it was born with an eye to simplicity too.

-“The initial idea was literally a ‘What’s the simplest game I can make that's still fun?’ exper-iment,” explained Gonya.
+“The initial idea was literally a ‘What’s the simplest game I can make that's still fun?’ experiment,” explained Gonyea.
 “That first version of Toppa was very different from the current game, boards were significantly larger and the rules didn’t utilize any kind of strategy at all.
 Strictly a back and forth guessing game.
 Even though I thought it was fun it also really needed an extra element to make it more strategic and something people would want to play repeatably.”

-But Gonya wanted to maintain simplicity too.
+But Gonyea wanted to maintain simplicity too.

 “One of the things I really wanted to stick with from the original concept was that the rules of the game should fit on a single page,” he said.
 “I started to play test with several different sets of alternative rules.
 Eventually one of those sets started working really well and with a bit of further tweaking it became the Toppa game as it stands today.
 Off and on it was over two years in development.”